Ways You Can Serve

 AUGUST– Church World Service (CWS) is a ministry supported by the United Methodist Church, bringing aid to those affected by disasters, both natural or manmade.
 This year as hurricane season approaches, they are low on Hurricane Kits.
 We assembled 5 some kits and mailed them CWS’s distribution centers.

 JULY– Skyline Urban Ministry— Skyline is still providing groceries for the community.
 The demand is big right now.
 If you are shopping or cleaning out your pantry, please consider contributing any non-perishable food items.
 They are specifically asking for rice, instant oatmeal, canned meat, and peanut butter.
-We are collected mid-July through August.

 JUNE– Dress for Success Oklahoma City empowers women to achieve economic independence by providing a network of support, professional attire and the development tools to help women thrive in work and in life.
 Their building was burned and all inventory lost on May 30, 2020.
 We helped restock their closets.
 Women, thank you for all your second-hand professional clothes.